mlevit/echelon/README.md

 ## How do I contribute?

 We welcome contributions from the community!
-To contribute to the Echelon project, please read our [Contributor's Guide](CONTRIBUTING.md) to understand our processes.
+To contribute to the Echelon project, please read our [Contributor's Guide](CONTRIBUTING.md) to understand our jobes.

 ## What if I find an issue?